Assassination of Jean Jaurès: Context

+Since the crises in Morocco and the Balkans in recent years, confrontation between France and Germany had become increasingly likely.
 After the attack on Sarajevo on June 28, 1914, the European states were gradually drawn into a new international crisis by the play of alliances, leading to the outbreak of World War I within a month.
 Throughout these four weeks, Jaurès, the most prominent opponent of the war, felt the tension rising inexorably, and tried until his death to oppose it.

 At the age of fifty-four, Jean Jaurès was the leading figure in the French socialist movement, the SFIO (French Section of the Workers' International), and a celebrated figure in international socialism, particularly since the death in 1913 of August Bebel, the leader of German social democracy.
 Jaurès, who entered politics in 1885 as a Republican deputy, an admirer of Gambetta, and a supporter of the Jules Ferry government, was very attached to the defense of the fatherland, as he explained in his book L'Armée nouvelle, published in 1911, criticizing Marx's famous phrase: "proletarians have no fatherland".
 He was convinced, however, that wars were caused by the clash of capitalist interests, and that it was the duty of the working class to oppose them.
+In the winter of 1913 and spring of 1914, he clashed fiercely with Clemenceau over Jaurès' hostile stance against the three-year military service law.